glwagner/OceanTurb.jl/docs/src/models/modular_kpp.md

 \eeq
 ```

-The advection terms in the diagnostic plume equations are discretized with an downwind
+The advection terms in the diagnostic plume equations are discretized with a downwind
-scheme, !(isfinite(ϕᵢ))ntegration of each equation from the surface downward.
+scheme, which permits integration from the top at ``z=0`` downward.
 The plume temperature advection term, for example, is defined at cell centers
 and discretized with